mindspore-ai/docs/tutorials/training/source_en/advanced_use/optimize_data_processing.md

     - Resource allocation

         In distributed training, multiple training processes are run on one device.
 These training processes allocate and compete for computing resources based on the policy of the operating system.
-When there are a large number of processes, data processing performance may deteriorate due to resource contention.
-In some cases, user needs to manually allocate resources to avoid resource contention.
+When there is a large number of processes, data processing performance may deteriorate due to resource contention.
+In some cases, users need to manually allocate resources to avoid resource contention.

         ```shell
         numactl --cpubind=0 python train.py